federicocunico/calibration-tool/README.md

 conda activate calibration
 ```

-otherwise, install your python venv (or use your system installation (r u sure tho?))
+otherwise, install your python venv (or use your system installation (r u sure tho?)).

+After the env creation (both venv, conda, system, or whatever), just install the opencv bindings:

 ```
 pip install opencv-python